oluwatosinolamilekan/PXL/README.md

 127.0.0.1:8090
 ```

-Make sure everything is running: `$ docker ps`.
+Make sure everything is running: `docker ps`.
 After, enter the terminal of your pxl image:
 ```
  docker-compose exec pxl_app bash
 ```

-Once inside, run migrations `$ php artisan migrate` and create process that will neatly transfer the contents of the JSON file to a database by executing the following command `$ php artisan start:process` and follow its
+Once inside, run migrations `php artisan migrate` and create process that will neatly transfer the contents of the JSON file to a database by executing the following command ` php artisan start:process` and follow its
 steps.

 Please, remember that once you have build your images you simply need to do: